 Step 1: Start by logging into the WHM as the user root.

-Step 3: Below ‘Profile’, choose ‘Previous Saved Config’ and click on ‘Start customizing based on profile’ button.
+Step 3: Below ‘Profile’, choose ‘Previous Saved Config’ and click on the ‘Start customizing based on profile’ button.